 When you hear the words intermittent fasting, this eating style is exactly what it sounds like, periods of eating and not eating.
 This, in turn, reduces your overall daily caloric intake.
 Anytime you reduce that, you lose weight.
 But let’s break it down further.

-16/8 – This consists of a restricted eating block of 8 hours, 12pm – 8pm while fasting the other 16.
+16/8 – This method consists of a restricted eating window of 8 hours, 12 pm – 8 pm while fasting the other 16.
 This is the most popular, as the fasting block is in the overnight hours while you sleep.
 Some women modify this form of fasting to 14/10.

-Eat/Stop/Eat – You don’t eat for 24 hours for one or two days a week.
-This form is not as ideal for active individuals or athletes.
+Eat/Stop/Eat – You have a 24 hour fasting period for one or two days a week.
+This form of alternate-day fasting is not as ideal for active individuals or athletes.

 5/2 – You consume 500-600 calories on two non-consecutive days a week, eating your regular caloric intake the other 5 days.